lastmjs/zwitterion/README.md

   }
 ```

 You can override these options by creating a `.json` file with your own `compilerOptions` and telling Zwitterion where to locate it with the `--tsc-options-file` command line option.
+The available options can be found [here](https://www.typescriptlang.org/docs/handbook/compiler-options.html).
+Options are specified as a JSON object.
 For example:

 `tsc-options.json`: